Wheels on Meals is a silly and ultimately

 play mobile food vendors and Hung a wannabe private detective

-will raise few eyebrows, but that they do so in Barcelona
+will not raise many eyebrows, but that they do so in Barcelona

 rather than Hong Kong marks a definite departure from the